-The national parks of the United States and Canada are some of the greatest in the world.
-However, most of the attention is taken up by the superstar parks like Yellowstone, Yosemite, and Banff.
-Each of these parks gets millions of visitors per year, and visiting during the peak season it’s like visiting an amusement park.
+The national parks of the United States and Canada are some of the greatest natural spaces in the world.
+The system of parks in North America rank as the some of the best preserved and most biodiverse locations possible, however, most of the attention is taken up by the superstar parks, like Yellowstone, Yosemite, Grand Canyon, and Banff.
+Each of these parks receive millions of visitors per year, and visiting during the peak season it’s like visiting an amusement park.

-These popular parks are not the only parks, however.
-There are some amazing parks in North America which get only a fraction of the visitors of the popular parks.
-Often times these parks are hard to reach and are expensive to get to.
-Sometimes, they just aren’t on anyone’s radar because they haven’t become popular.
+These popular parks are not the only parks worth exploring, however—there are some amazing parks in North America that receive only a fraction of the visitors of the popular parks.
+Often times, these parks are hard to reach and are expensive to visit—that makes it hard to convince travelers to add these to their bucket list.
+But sometimes, the National Parks simply aren’t on anyone’s radar because they haven’t become popular—yet.

 Isle Royale National Park is the least visited national park in the continental United States.
-It’s low visitor numbers is due to the fact that, 1) it is an island, and 2) it is the only park in the lower 48 states which is closed in the winter.
-It also has the longest average stay per visitor of any US national park because so many of the people who visit the island camp there for several days.
+It’s low visitor numbers is due to the fact that 1) it’s an island, and 2) it’s the only park in the lower 48 states closed in the winter.
+It also has the longest average stay per visitor of any U.S. national park because so many of the people who visit the island camp there for several days.

 There are only two ways to get to the park: ferry or float plane.
 Ferries are available from Grand Portage, Minnesota and from Copper Harbor, Michigan.
 Even though the park is technically in Michigan, it is much closer to Minnesota.

-One of the most notable things about Isle Royale is the population of wolves and moose which has existed on the island for over 100 years.
+One of the most notable things about Isle Royale is the population of wolves and moose, which have existed on the island for over 100 years.
 Their populations have risen and fallen in sync with each other in an almost ecological textbook fashion.
-However, recently a disease brought to the island by a pet dog has devastated the wolf population.
-It has yet to be determined if they will bring in outside wolves to freshen the gene pool, or if they will do nothing and let nature runs its course.

 Location: American Samoa, South Pacific

-Once you get to American Samoa, getting to the park is pretty easy.
-It can be reached easily by rental car from anywhere on the main island of Tutuila, which is the where the main park office is located as well as the largest segment of the park.
+Once you get to American Samoa, getting to the National Park is pretty easy.
+It can be reached easily by rental car from anywhere on the main island of Tutuila, which is where the main park office is located as well as the largest segment of the park.
 There are also smaller units on the islands of Ofu and Ta’u.

-The park is unique in the American park system in that it is the only park which preserves a true South Pacific ecosystem.
-The two parks in Hawaii (Volcanoes and Haleakala) are parks which preserve unique volcanic ecosystems found only in Hawaii, not what you would find in the rest of the Pacific.
+The park is unique in the American park system in that it is the only park that preserves a true South Pacific ecosystem.
+The two parks in Hawaii (Volcanoes and Haleakala) are parks preserving unique volcanic ecosystems found only in Hawaii, not what you would find in the rest of the Pacific.

 Location: Southwest Alaska